Nuitka/Nuitka/README.rst

    This branch contains unfinished and incomplete work.
 It is very frequently subject to ``git rebase`` and the public staging ground, where my work for develop branch lives first.
-It is intended for testing only and recommended to base any of your own development on.
-   When updating it, you very often will get merge conflicts.
+It is intended for testing only, and it's recommended to base any of your own development on.
+When updating it, you will very often get merge conflicts.
 Simply resolve those by doing ``git fetch && git reset --hard origin/factory`` and switch to the latest version.

 .. note::